mlashcorp/no_generals_problem/content/posts/post-1/index.md

 Recently, I got very interested in learning and understanding how LLMs work.
 Specifically, I was curious about how LLMs are used at scale (i.e., with multiple nodes).

-One of the best resources I found to learn about LLMs was Andrej Karpathy's YouTube video, where he creates GPT-2 from scratch.
+One of the best resources I found to learn about LLMs was Andrej Karpathy's YouTube video, where he [creates GPT-2 from scratch](https://www.youtube.com/watch?v=kCc8FmEb1nY)
+.

-(Also, if, like me, your fundamentals on neural networks are a bit rusty, he has a whole series where he builds up from the basic concepts of neural nets up to the transformer model).
+(Also, if, like me, your fundamentals on neural networks are a bit rusty, he has a [whole series](https://karpathy.ai/zero-to-hero.html) where he builds up from the basic concepts of neural nets up to the transformer model).

 —